4 August 2022

 - sometimes linked to external sites over which Interreg Europe has no control and for which Interreg Europe assumes no responsibility;

-- not professional nor provides legal advice (if you need specific advice, you should always consult a suitably qualified professional).
+- not professional nor provides legal advice (should you need specific advice, you should always consult a suitably qualified legal professional).

 Please note that it cannot be guaranteed that a document available online reproduces exactly an officially adopted text.
 Only the printed text, signed by the appropriate authorities, is deemed authentic.

 It is our goal to minimise disruption caused by technical errors.
 However, some data or information on our site may have been created or structured in files or formats that are not error-free and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.
 Interreg Europe accepts no responsibility with regard to any such problems incurred as a result of using this site or any linked external sites.